hyurl/sfn/docs/v06x/en-US/session.md

 }
 ```

-Also, you can change to other available storage engine if you want to.
+Also, you can change to other available storage engines if you want to.

 ## Share State Between HTTP and WebSocket